12.9K Views 3 years ago

 You may have heard about a raw vegan diet and the health benefits that it can bring.
-But is it really best to eat all of your vegetables raw?
+But is it best to eat all of your vegetables raw?

 As it turns out, it may depend on the veggie.
-Different plant-based foods can have a different nutrition content based on whether they are cooked or not.
+Different plant-based foods can have different nutrition content based on whether they are cooked or not.

 It’s not one size fits all for eating raw.
-Cooking with low heat or roasting your vegetables can help break nutrients down into an easier to digest form, while frying your food can add more oil and fat, according to Global News.
+Cooking with low heat or roasting your vegetables can help break nutrients down into an easier-to-digest form while frying your food can add more oil and fat, according to Global News.
 Dietitian Shahzadi Devje warns against overcooking veggies, which can diminish the nutrients in your meal.

 Here are 5 foods that are good to eat raw and 5 foods that are better to eat cooked.
 We’ve also included recipes from our Food Monster App that you can use these foods with.